Where Will Super Micro Computer Stock Be in 1 Year?

 *Stock Advisor returns as of August 12, 2024

-Will Ebiefung has no position in any of the stocks mentioned.
-The Motley Fool has positions in and recommends Nvidia.
+Bank of America is an advertising partner of The Ascent, a Motley Fool company.
+Harsh Chauhan has no position in any of the stocks mentioned.
+The Motley Fool has positions in and recommends Advanced Micro Devices, Bank of America, and Nvidia.
 The Motley Fool has a disclosure policy.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.